UmangThakur15/BSDS-Multithreaded-KeyValueRPC-Paxos/README.md

 # Implementation of Paxos

-This project extends the groundwork laid in Project #3 by introducing fault tolerance and consensus mechanisms to a replicated Key-Value
+In Project #4, I expanded Project #3 by introducing fault tolerance and consensus mechanisms to a replicated Key-Value Store Server.
-Store Server setup.
-The primary goal is to enhance system resilience against replica failures and achieve synchronized updates using the
-Paxos algorithm, as elucidated in Lamport's "Paxos made simple" paper.
-By integrating Paxos roles, including Proposers, Acceptors, and
-Learners, the project delves into the intricacies of implementing the algorithm, understanding the steps required for consensus, and addressing nuances related to event ordering.
-Notably, the architecture accommodates dynamic client requests to replicas while providing the option to implement leader election for proposers.
-Furthermore, a key requirement involves the periodic failure of acceptor threads, showcasing Paxos' adeptness at handling replicated server failures.
+The primary objective was to fortify the system against replica failures and achieve synchronized updates through the implementation of the Paxos algorithm, as outlined in Lamport's "Paxos made simple" paper.
+The project involved integrating Paxos roles such as Proposers, Acceptors, and Learners, delving into the intricacies of implementing the algorithm and understanding the crucial steps for consensus and event ordering.
+Notably, the system was designed to accommodate dynamic client requests to replicas, with the option to implement leader election for proposers.
+A significant aspect of the project was the periodic failure of acceptor threads, serving as a demonstration of
+Paxos' efficacy in managing replicated server failures and reinforcing the system's resilience.

 ## Steps to Execute